sfuhrm/geneticalgorithm/README.md

 ## Purpose

 A genetic algorithm library in Java with focus on easy usage and high performance.
+Genetic algorithms are
+meta heuristics inspired by the process of natural selection that belongs to the larger class of evolutionary algorithms.
-Genetic algorithms can be used to solve optimization problems where there's an evaluation function available (also known as cost).
+Genetic algorithms can solve optimization problems when there's only an evaluation function available (also known as fitness function).

+## Illustration: Integer guessing

-The following example shows the library guessing a sequence of 30 int values with a genetic population size of 3000 hypothesis:
+The following illustration shows the library guessing a sequence of 30 int values with a genetic population size of 3000 hypothesis.
+At the beginning many components of the population are wrong (=red).
+With almost every generation (=line) the population improves in fitness and more and more components turn from wrong (=red) to correct (=green).

 ![Guessing an int sequence](https://raw.githubusercontent.com/sfuhrm/geneticalgorithm/master/.github/IntGuessingExample.gif "Guessing an int sequence")

 ## Requirements